 has been instructed in the recognition of undetonated explosive materials and other blasting related hazards, and

 is under the direction of a blaster.

-The blaster shall ensure that misfires blasting related hazards are removed.
+The blaster shall ensure that misfires are properly handled and other blasting related

 Special effects blasting shall be carried out under the direction of a blaster certified in this specialty in accordance with the Explosives Act (Canada), and its Regulations.